janesh-kiddev/python-files/README.md

 # python-files
-Just a guywho is obssesed with python....👍
+Just a guy who is obsessed with python....👍